 The Vickers Valetta was a twin-engine military transport aircraft procured against Specification C.9/46 and was in effect a military transport variant of the Vickers Viking airliner.

 Changes to produce the Valetta included the introduction of a strengthened floor, large double loading door on the port side of the rear fuselage, a modified undercarriage, and the use of Bristol Hercules 230 engines.

-It was an all-metal, mid-wing monoplane featuring a tail wheel or trycycle undercarriage and was named after the Maltese capital, albeit spelt with two 'T's rather than one.
+It was an all-metal, mid-wing monoplane featuring a tail wheel undercarriage and was named after the Maltese capital, albeit spelt with one 'L' rather than two.

 The first prototype (VL249) was flown by Mutt Summer for the first time on 30th June 1947 and was followed by the first production Valetta C.1 (VL262) on 28th January 1948.
 The Valetta C.1 was employed replacing the Douglas Dakota in a number of roles, including troop and freight transport, glider towing, parachute operations and casualty evacuation.
 It operated with RAF Transport Command in the Middle and Far East with a number of squadrons including Changi-based 48 Sqn, supporting extensive operations during the Malaya campaign and dropping supplied to Special Forces operating in Borneo.

 In addition, it served well as a 'leaflet dropper' to garner support of the local population.

 The Valetta C.2, of which 10 examples were manufactured, was configured for VIP transport, carrying between 9 and 15 passengers and having increased fuel capacity for longer-range operations.

 The C.2 featured a more pointed tail cone than that of the Valetta C.1.

 Next into service was the Valetta T.3, a navigation and air crew trainer for the RAF College at RAF Cranwell which was easily distinguished by a line of Perspex astrodomes installed into the cabin roof.